statuc30721/homework01-sept2025/README.md

 6. EC2 Deployment

     - In the EC2 dashboard menu, select Instances

     - Select Launch Instances

     - Under name and Tags input a name.
 For example My-HTTP-Server

     - Select Amazon Linux Machine Image (AMI) with AWS logo.
 You have other types but for this project we will stay with the basic Linux AMI.
     - Note the username for the image.
 The default user is ec2-user.

     - In Instance Type: select t3.micro.
 It may be a different Instance Type depending on when you are using this guide.
-It also may vary depending on what AWS region you are deploying an EC2 instance (e.g. Tokyo, Germany)
+It also may vary depending on what AWS region you are deploying an EC2 instance (e.g. Tokyo, Germany).

+    -